Military Divorce, Base Housing, and BAH

 Between 2001 and 2009, the military divorce rate increased from 2.6 to 3.6.
 In 2011, the rate increased to 3.7.
 However, the U.S. military divorce rate decreased to 3.5 in 2012.
 Although this is a small percentage, it still reflects a large number of military personnel who terminate their marriages every year.
 If you are contemplating divorce and are a military service member or are married to a military service member, the legal team at Clawson & Clawson, LLP can help you obtain a fair divorce agreement.
 We have more than 100 years of combined legal experience.
 Let us put it to work for your case.

 When you work with the military divorce lawyers at our firm, you can rest assured that your case is in good hands.
-We provide each our clients with the personalized car and attention to detail they need and deserve.
+We provide each of our clients with the personalized care and attention to detail they need and deserve.
 Unlike some law firms, we won't treat you like a case number; we will treat you like a client.
 Our lawyers are genuinely concerned about the outcome of your case.

 To see what our military divorce attorneys in Colorado Springs can do for you, call our office today: (719) 602-5888.